 Glaw almost yelped in surprise when Lykos finally answered.

 'It was like being trapped inside my own skin.'
-Glaw could feel the claustrophobia, the way he was him and yet not him, not in charge of his own words or movements.
+Glaw could feel the claustrophobia, the way he was himself and yet not himself, not in charge of his own words or movements.
 It left him cold and shaking.
 'I...I didn't know the bond could go that deep.
 No, that's a lie.
 I knew, I just didn't think I'd be weak enough to succumb to it.'

-Glaw fixed his eyes on the far off shadows, telling himself he was keeping guard and not refusing to look at Lykos.
+Glaw fixed his eyes on the far-off shadows, telling himself he was keeping guard and not refusing to look at Lykos.
 'Why didn't you fight it?
-If you felt the curse happening and you had Aelius and Nikon to help you when we met.'
+If you felt the curse happening, I mean.
+You had Aelius and Nikon to help you when we met.'

 'And Bernike,' Lykos thought and there was a sadness to there that almost was amused.
 'Had the curse worked like the normal one your kind puts on mine, I guess I might have stood a chance.
-But whatever changes that despicable spell-weaver did to the curse you carried with you from when you had your ears maimed, it made it much less brutal and it didn't require my blood.
+But whatever changes that despicable spell-weaver did to the curse, maybe when you had your ears maimed, it made it much less brutal and it didn't require my blood.
 I must have been 'caught' when I poisoned you.'
 Something that felt like wet earthworms slithered up Glaw's neck.
-He brought a hand up to beat at them, but found only air.
+He brought a hand up to brush them off but found only air.
 He didn't even think to ask Lykos to elaborate on the ear comment.
 'It was subtle, oh so subtle.
-I didn't even realize something was wrong until we'd entered my home city and by that point there was no turning back.
+I didn't even realize something was wrong until we'd entered my home city.
+By that point, there was no turning back.
 When I tried to speak to the others, all I found myself saying were more arguments for keeping you around, under less and less guard.'